 Spinraza is administered to the spinal cavity via lumbar puncture.
 It has to be taken every four months, with an exception of the initial phase of treatment when additional three doses have to be taken over the timespan of four weeks.
 Treatment has to continue for life or until a newer drug becomes available.

 Work on Spinraza began in mid-2000 with three grants offered by a US-based patient organisation to researchers.
 With time the new discovery was spearheaded into an experimental new drug by the company called ISIS Pharmaceuticals (later renamed IONIS Pharmaceuticals) which named it SMNRx.
 The compound then underwent several clinical trials in USA and Europe (including the UK) where it showed excellent efficacy.

 Spinraza was approved for treatment of the entire spectrum of spinal muscular atrophy across the European Union on 30 May 2017.
 Since then it became a standard treatment in a number of countries.
-Elsewhere, including in the UK, it is administered as a part of Expanded Access Programmes for SMA 1 while the authorities discuss offering the drug for the patients.
+Elsewhere, including in the UK, it is administered as a part of Expanded Access Programmes for SMA type 1 while the authorities discuss offering the drug for the patients.

 TreatSMA is working to make sure that Spinraza becomes a standard treatment in the UK and that everyone diagnosed with SMA can access it through the NHS.

 Experimental medicines in clinical development

 Work is progressing on other compounds designed to treat spinal muscular atrophy, some of which are currently in clinical trials.
 Below is a summary of each compound – click on the names to learn more.